gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Hey!
 I'm here!
 I'm here!"
 She waved her arms,
 then froze at a *gloop* from the river.
-She still had nightmares about the tentacled thing that lurked near Patient's bunker.
-Anyway,
-scope or no scope,
-the trees that hid the tower probably hid her too.
+Attracting attention might *not* be the best idea, and anyway, scope or no scope, the trees that hid the tower probably hid her too.
 She would have to find another way to—

 *Creeeaaak.*
-Maddy jumped as metal scraped on metal behind her.
+Maddy jumped as metal scraped behind her.
 A hatch was opening in the tower's roof!

 Three quick steps took her to the nearest tree.
 She *hated* climbing—her feet were too big for it—but she could if she had to.
 Or could she?
-The branches were interlaced so tightly that she couldn't fit through them,, except now that she looked closely they weren't just branches: someone had woven cables through them.
+The branches were interlaced so tightly that she couldn't fit through them, except now that she looked closely they weren't just branches: someone had woven cables through them for camouflage.

 *Clang!*
-She whirled around as a pile of wreckage climbed through the open hatch.
+She whirled around as a pile of wreckage rose through the open hatch.
 A battered cylinder decorated with twists of metal and glued-on pictures faded to illegibility…
 Gadgets sprouting at odd angles…